PanIntegralus/discord.webm-compilation/README.md

 Just a quick warning before you send these out there, some videos have **REALLY LOUD SOUNDS**.

+> [!NOTE]
+> URLs will stay here for archiving purposes, along with the broken ones.
+Refer to the "webm" folder on the repository for permanent links.

 <details>
 <summary>👋 Click me to show the URLs</summary>